-Capital Assets: Capital assets include land, buildings, and furniture, most of which is related to the construction of the student housing project.
+Capital Assets: Capital assets include land, buildings, and furniture, most of which is related to two student dormitory buildings.
 Capital assets are defined as assets with an initial individual cost of more than \$1,000 and estimated useful life in excess of three years.
 Depreciation is computed on the straight-line basis over the following estimated useful lives: